midhunpaul396/AIDashboardBot/README.md

-AI Dashbot: Generative AI-Powered Sales Dashboard
+# AI Dashbot: Generative AI-Powered Sales Dashboard

 AI Dashbot is a dynamic, generative AI-powered dashboard designed to provide actionable insights into store performance.
 It features interactive visualizations, a chatbot powered by AI models like OpenAI and Gemini, and filtering options for tailored data analysis, supporting better decision-making.

+---

-🛠 Features
+## 🛠 Features

-Sales Dashboard
+- **Sales Dashboard**
   Visualize and analyze store performance with interactive charts and insights.

-AI Chat Bot
+- **AI Chat Bot**
   Engage with a chatbot that leverages advanced AI models for intelligent responses and data queries.

-Streamlined Navigation
+- **Streamlined Navigation**
   Easily toggle between the dashboard and chatbot with a toolbar-style navigation system.

+---

-🚀 Live Demo
+## 🚀 Live Demo

 Explore the live app: [AI Dashbot](https://aidashbot.streamlit.app/)

+---
 📂 Project Structure
 bash
 Copy code